saltstack/salt/HACKING.rst

 does a reviewer need to know about the change that you made?
 If someone isn’t an expert in this area, what will they need to know?

-Good commit messages will also make things easier when you go to submit your PR, because GitHub will add your commit message to the body of your PR.
+This will also help you out, because when you go to create the PR it will automatically insert the body of your commit messages.

 PR Time!
 --------